gmwilson34/Label-Assistant/README.md

 - Automatic email content generation using Google's Generative AI
 - User-friendly interface for editing and sending notification emails
 - Integration with a local directory to match recipient names with email addresses
+- Custom application icon for easy identification

 ## Prerequisites

-Before installing Label Assistant, ensure you have the following:
+Before installing LabelAssistant, ensure you have the following:

 1. Windows operating system
 2. Administrative privileges on your computer